miwipe/ngsLCA/README.md

 # Visualizing results with R script

-The R script ngsLCA_interpret.R processes and visualizes outputs from ngsLCA
+R script ngsLCA_interpret.R processes and visualizes outputs from ngsLCA.

-Developed and tested in R version 3.6.1

-The script will detecte and install required packages automaticlly before running.
+It will detecte and install required packages automaticlly before running, and was developed and tested under R version 3.6.1.

 Bugs and/or suggestions to wyc661217@gmail.com